One of the worst feelings for a pet owner is knowing that your beloved four-legged companion is in pain but not knowing exactly what to do for them.

 - Among many others

-All of these conditions lead to your dog experiencing an immense amount of pain and distress if the disease is not diagnosed and treated early on.
-Adding turmeric for dogs to your pup's diet can serve as a way to ease and prevent inflammation.
+All of these conditions can lead to your dog experiencing an immense amount of pain and distress if the disease is not diagnosed and treated promptly.
+Adding turmeric to your pup's diet can serve as a way to ease and prevent inflammation.

-Next, the importance of diet.
-If you've been following along with our other articles, you know that we always stress how absolutely imperative it is that your dog is being fed a well-balanced diet.
+If you've been following along with our other articles, you know that we always stress how absolutely imperative it is to feed your dog a well-balanced diet.

-Diet can truly be a game changer in terms of your dog's health and well-being, As pet owners, we must make sure that we are doing all that we can to heal our four-legged friends through constant nutrition.
+Diet can truly be a game changer in terms of your dog's health and well-being, As a pet owner, you must make sure to do all that you can to support the health of your four-legged friends through proper nutrition.

-Many experts recommend implementing a raw food diet as a means to ensure that your dog is receiving all the of nutrients they need.
-We recommend consulting with your holistic veterinarian in terms of any dietary changes that your dog would benefit from.
+Many experts recommend implementing a raw food diet as a means to ensure that your dog is receiving all the nutrients they need.
+We recommend consulting your holistic veterinarian to determine any dietary changes from which your dog may benefit.

 Additionally, we highly recommend researching the incredible benefits of glucosamine for dogs.
-Glucosamine is a naturally occurring compound that promotes the growth and repair of the cartilage and synovial fluid that protect the joints.
+Glucosamine is a naturally occurring compound that promotes the growth and repair of cartilage and synovial fluid, which both protect the joints.

-Finally, exercise.
-We understand that exercise may seem like the last thing you want to implement into your aching dog's life.
+Finally, exercise!
+We understand that exercise may seem like the last thing you want to implement if your dog is in pain.

 However, light movement and physical activity are necessary to build muscle and maintain overall health.
-Depending on your dog's level of pain, the "exercise" may start off as something as basic as standing up and laying down.
+Depending on your dog's level of pain, the "exercise" may start off as basic as standing up and lying down.

 Don't overdo it in the beginning.
 We recommend talking to your veterinarian regarding the appropriate amount of movement that will help to maintain and restore joint health.